-Redditch's Employment Land Requirements Hectares Amount of employment land required up to 2030 40 Land required for waste management facilities 15 Total available employment land in the Borough (including completions and commitments from 2011) (Completions 0.04) (Commitments 27.436) Total: 27.476 (27.5 rounded) Deficit 55 (40+15) - 27.476 = 27.524 (27.5 rounded)
+Redditch's Employment Land Requirements Hectares Amount of employment land required up to 2030 40 Land required for waste management facilities 15 Total available employment land in the Borough (including completions and commitments from 2011) (Completions 0.615) (Commitments 27.806) Total: 28.462 (28.5 rounded) Deficit 55 (40+15) - 28.5 = 26.5 beyond the Borough be identified to meet the sho districts must be

 5.3 It is clear from the summary table above, there is a land supply issue with regard to meeting employment needs in the Borough.
-Around 27.5 additional Hectares (rounded) are required to meet the predicted need which cannot be accommodated within Borough boundaries.
+Around 26 additional Hectares are required to meet the predicted need which cannot be accommodated within Borough boundaries.
 The need to meet projected demand far outweighs the available land supply.
+Therefore, land capable of meeting Redditch's employment needs